sitewhere/sitewhere-documentation/docs/guide/api/java/README.md

     .build().initialize();
 ```

-To connect as a different user user:
+To connect as a different user use:

 ```java
 SiteWhereClient client = SiteWhereClient.newBuilder()